The Pantry appreciates receiving jelly and jam for the children’s cupboard, which is a special kid-only area with kid-friendly and favorite foods.

 Habitat for Humanity

 Our Mission Ministry continues to support Kellom Elementary School fulfilling needs for the students and the teachers.
-In 2017 we donated 50 backpacks for students and we also provided dinner for the teachers at conference time.
-Both were greatly appreciated.
+We have supplied the students with backpacks and various school supplies for the beginning of the year.
+FPC wll also provide dinner for the teachers at conference time.
+This is greatly appreciated at this busy time of the year..

 “And work for the peace and prosperity of the city where I sent you into exile.
 Pray to the LORD for it, for its welfare will determine your welfare.” -Jeremiah 29:7 NLT